open-format/rewardle/README.md

 For the databse we advise using [Supabase](https://supabase.com) and setting up a Postgres database there.
 With Supabase we also manage authentication and the option to sign up with email address and a magic link.

 The database schema contains a `profiles` table where user profile data such as nickname and email address is stored.
-The `profiles`.`id` column references the internal Supabase `users` table where authentication data is stored.
+The `profiles`.`auth_user_id` column references the internal Supabase `users` table where authentication data is stored.
 There is also a `wallets` table for storing users' Web3 wallet addresses as well as a wallet private key which is required for the magic link signup methos.
 In this case we store and manage a Web3 wallet for the user and the private key is needed to authorise transactions.

 #### Entity-Relationship Diagram